firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/Running-Exact-Mode-Simulations.rst

 We should go over a couple of changes that are made compared to the fast-mode configuration.

 First of all the FireAxe topology specified by `edges` has changed.
-This is because in the exact-mode, the comiler has to generate multiple communication channels (or edges) in between the partitions in order to model combinational logic correctly.
+This is because in the exact-mode, the compiler has to generate multiple communication channels (or edges) in between the partitions in order to model combinational logic correctly.

 The partitioning topology now looks like this: